 Lemon Pound Cake is a perfectly lovely dessert, suitable for any gathering or tea party.

-I recently enjoyed lunch with a friend at the Hands on Cafe, a fun little student run cafe at the School of Arts & Crafts on the west side of Portland.
+I recently enjoyed lunch with a friend at a fun little student run cafe at the School of Arts & Crafts on the west side of Portland.
 The menu is limited but always amazing.
 And they use fresh, local ingredients.

 Lemon Pound Cake